The Effects of COVID-19 on Indigenous Communities and Tourism Webinar Recordings

 In August 2019, the United Nations World Tourism Organization’s World Committee on Tourism Ethics proposed a set of Recommendations on Sustainable Development of Indigenous Tourism.
 These recommendations offer considerations on the potential benefits of tourism in Indigenous communities as well as guidelines for engagement in these communities to ensure distribution of benefits and contribution to Indigenous community empowerment among other issues.
+Submit examples of good practice of cultural tourism involving Indigenous peoples here to potentially be included as a case study in this document.

-2. Organization of American States’ American Declaration on the Rights of Indigenous Peoples
+2. Organization of American States American Declaration on the Rights of Indigenous Peoples

 Adopted in June 2016, the Declaration on the Rights of Indigenous Peoples guides engagement with Indigenous Peoples throughout the Organization of American States’ 32 member countries.